amirrezasalimi/friday-agents/core/README.md

 1. **Custom Config**: `WeatherAgentConfig` defines the `apiKey` needed for the weather service.
 2. **callFormat**: Specifies that the agent expects a JSON object with a `location` key.
 3. **onCall**: This method makes an API request to fetch weather data, processes the response, and returns the weather information.

----

-In essence, developing custom agents involves:

-- Defining what the agent needs (configurations, inputs, and outputs).
-- Implementing the agent's behavior (how it handles requests and interacts with external APIs or services).

 Once created, you can easily add your custom agent to the `FridayAgents` and automate workflows using your specialized tools!